scottjohnson623/scottjohnson623/README.md

 ### Hey there!
 I'm Scott. 👋

 - 🌱 I’m currently learning ...
-PHP and Laravel
+Docker
 - 💬 Ask me about ...
 APIs and statistical analysis and variable naming
 - ⚡ Fun fact: ...
 I was one of the highest rated World of Warcraft Elemental Shamans in PvE for several expansions